neuralmagic/neural-magic-vllm/examples/production_monitoring/README.md

 ```

-Navigating to [`http://localhost:8000/metrics`](http://localhost:8000/metrics) will show the raw Prometheus metrics being exposed by vLLM.
+Navigating to [`http://localhost:8000/metrics`](http://localhost:8000/metrics) will show the raw Prometheus metrics being exposed by nm-vLLM.
 Note: If using a remote machine, some servers may not be tunneled into the local machine.
 Run
 `ssh {user}@{ip} -L {port}:localhost:{port}`